bmjoy/WebRTC-for-Unity/README.md

 WebRTC for Unity (WIP, NOT WORKING)
 This repo aims to facilitate WebRTC development in Unity, and maybe have a unifed API that behaves the same on different platforms.

+## Current state:
+Right now there is something weird going on with rendering the textures, as you can see in the image.
+One cube is supposed to show the screenshare texture, the other is supposed to show the camera.
+For some reason, it is showing the silhouette of the two cubes.
+Go figure.

+This should have to do with EGL context and sharing textures, threading, and/or frame rendering.
+I know we're getting a valid textureId out of the frames, but I can't figure out why it's not rendering properly.

 ## Roadmap:
 - [x] Create an android plugin
 - [ ] Create an proxy to move I420 frames between the WebRTC and Unity (Textures)